Why Geothermal Brines Are the Future of Sustainable Lithium Extraction

 • Built-In Circularity

 Geothermal operations are inherently circular.
-Brine is brought to the surface, heat is extracted for power, and the cooled brine is re-injected into the reservoir, maintaining reservoir pressure and ensuring long-term sustainability.
-When lithium recovery is added into this loop, the system remains closed.
-No waste piles.
-No evaporation ponds.
-No depleted aquifers.
-That is true circular resource use in action.
+Brine is brought to the surface, heat is extracted for power, and the cooled brine is reinjected into the reservoir, maintaining reservoir pressure and ensuring long-term sustainability.
+When lithium recovery is added to this loop, the system remains closed.
+There are no waste piles, no evaporation ponds, and no depleted aquifers.
+That’s true circular resource use in action.

 • Dual Decarbonization

-This is not just about green lithium – it is about stacking climate solutions.
-Geothermal facilities already contribute to decarbonizing electricity grids and district heating.
-By co-producing lithium, they also contribute to the decarbonization of transportation and energy storage.
-Few technologies offer such a multiplier effect on the energy transition.
+This isn’t just about green lithium - it’s about stacking climate solutions.
+Geothermal facilities already help decarbonize electricity grids and district heating.
+By co-producing lithium, they also support the decarbonization of transportation and energy storage.
+Few technologies offer such a powerful multiplier effect on the energy transition.

 • Reduced Scope 3 Emissions for Battery Makers

-Battery and EV manufacturers are under increasing pressure to report and reduce Scope 3 emissions - those generated by suppliers.
-Lithium sourced from geothermal brines, powered by renewable energy, and processed through low-carbon methods significantly reduces the carbon footprint of the end product.
-This provides downstream customers with a competitive edge among ESG-conscious investors and regulators.
+Battery and EV manufacturers are under growing pressure to report and cut Scope 3 emissions - the ones generated by their suppliers.
+Lithium sourced from geothermal brines, powered by renewable energy, and processed using low-carbon methods can dramatically reduce the final product's carbon footprint.
+This gives downstream customers a real advantage with ESG-conscious investors and regulators.

 Discover how our solution can reduce battery lifecycle emissions by 47%.